zinc-sig/affairs/rfd/0009/README.md

 Configurations are managed centrally by the core, allowing extensions to request settings during registration or runtime.
 This centralization supports dynamic updates, enabling extensions to adapt to changes without restarting.
 For example, the `grader` extension might request Temporal workflow configurations, while the `submission-collector` might need storage settings.

+### Extension Scope Definition

+To maintain clarity and prevent architectural confusion, it's crucial to define what should and should not be an extension:

+#### What Should Be an Extension

+Extensions should encapsulate:

+1. **Specialized Processing Logic**: Components that perform specific, complex operations on data (e.g., grading algorithms, plagiarism detection).
+2. **External Integrations**: Modules that interface with third-party services or hardware (e.g., proctoring systems, learning management systems).
+3. **Optional Features**: Functionality that not all deployments require (e.g., attendance tracking, advanced analytics).
+4. **Resource-Intensive Operations**: Components that may need independent scaling (e.g., video processing for proctoring, large-scale code compilation).
+5. **Domain-Specific Enhancements**: Features specific to certain disciplines or use cases (e.g., GPU-based testing for ML courses, circuit simulation for electrical engineering).

+#### What Should NOT Be an Extension

+Core system functionality should remain in the main application:

+1. **Basic Data Models**: Fundamental entities like students, courses, activities (assignments, examinations) should be core concepts.
+2. **Activity Types**: Examinations, assignments, and quizzes are activities within the system, not extensions.
+They represent different configurations of the same underlying concept - a deadline-bound student submission.
+3. **Authentication and Authorization**: Security infrastructure must be centralized and consistent.
+4. **Data Persistence**: Core database operations and transaction management.
+5. **User Interface**: The primary web interface and API endpoints for basic operations.

+#### Example: Examination vs. Proctoring

+Examinations are fundamentally assignments with specific constraints (time limits, controlled access).
+Therefore, "examination" is an activity type in the core system, not an extension.
+However, examination-specific features like:

+- Webcam monitoring and recording
+- Screen capture and lockdown browser integration
+- Live proctoring dashboards
+- Cheat detection algorithms

+These constitute a "Proctoring" extension, as they add specialized functionality beyond basic activity management.

 ### Event Hierarchy

 Events are categorized by scope to facilitate organization and filtering: